Adamantios/Twitter-Profile-Parser/README.md

   ```

 ##Results
-Creates a `json` file with all the downloaded users' data in a folder *results*.
+Creates `json` files with all the downloaded users' data in a folder *results*.
-If something goes wrong, creates a file with the partly downloaded data.
+If a user from the input file does not exist, shows a message specifying the wrong username converted in lower case.

 ##Example
 ###users.txt file contents:
 BarackObama
+ThisIsHereInOrderToDemonstrateWhatHappensIfANameDoesntExist
 YouTube
 twitter
 cnnbrk